bigramonk/monitored-zero-battery-charging/README.md

 Home assistant webhooks hace to be called using the following URL type:<br>
 https://<i>your home assistant instance</i>:<i>port</i>:/api/webhook/<i>webhook id</i>
 <br>where:
-<pre>port: 8123 by default</pre>
+<pre>port: 8123 by default
-<pre>webhook id: random hex number, up to 64 characters that will be used as trigger in an automation</pre>
+webhook id: random hex number, up to 64 characters that will be used as trigger in an automation</pre>
   trigger:
     platform: webhook
     webhook_id: abcdef